yourmerlin/dehumanization-of-datasets/README.md

 (shall write on later)

-What is a data string?
+# What is a data string?
 Why is it relevant to immigrants detained by ICE?

-A data string is a data type in the form of sequences, either in text, characters, integers, or bytes.
-A data string is an integral part of creating a database structure.
-It is a way to categorize information and allow users to easily retrieve and save data.
-A database is basically a spreadsheet of categories of information.
+A data string is a data type in the form of a sequence — either text, characters, integers, or bytes.
+Data strings are an integral part of creating a database structure: they are the mechanism by which information is categorized, allowing users to easily retrieve and store data.
+A database is, at its most basic level, a structured spreadsheet of categorized information.

-The relevance of databases plays an integral part in the dehumanization and attempt of 'permanent deletion' of immigrants in the US.
-My main research was learning how ICE organizes their database system and what information is publicly available for everyone to view.
+The role of databases is central to understanding the dehumanization and attempted “permanent deletion” of immigrants in the United States.
+The core of my research involved examining how ICE organizes its database system and what information is publicly available.

-This information is not readily available through ICE's website, yet can be obtained via public records litigation.

-What 'public records litigation' means is that you have fill out a detailed request, explaing why you need it and what you will do with this information.
-This can be long and tedious thing to do.
-Luckily, activists had fought to get this data to be publicaly avaliable and create web applications to routinely update the information.
-To update the information consistantly, they must constaly submit new forms to gather this data.
-They are making sure that this information is publically held accountable.
+This information is not readily available through ICE’s website, but can be obtained through public records litigation — a process that requires submitting a detailed request explaining why you need the information and how you intend to use it.
+This process is lengthy and burdensome.
+Fortunately, activists have fought to make this data publicly available and have built web applications to routinely update it.
+To keep the information current, they must continuously submit new records requests, holding this data publicly accountable.

- Luckily, there are websites, like TRAC and the Deportation Data Project, that organize the data more easily and allow for easy public access.
-These websites are still hard to navigate for the average person, especially with no programming background.
-On the Deportation Data Project, they do have extensive information on how to read and interpret this data — at the end of the day, it is a large spreadsheet filled with legal jardon that is not easily digestible for people.
+Websites like TRAC and the Deportation Data Project organize this data in more accessible formats and allow for public access.
+These websites are still difficult to navigate for the average person, particularly those without a programming background.
+The Deportation Data Project does provide extensive documentation on how to read and interpret the data — but at the end of the day, it is a large spreadsheet filled with legal jargon that is not easily digestible.

-After carefully reading through the database and researching legal jargon on what certain phrases and words meant, I was able to uncover the absence and/or lack of data the ICE database contains, and was able to understand the shift in patterns and the rise of ICE presence since the start of Trump's presidency.
+After carefully reading through the database and researching the legal terminology, I was able to uncover the absence and lack of data that the ICE database contains, and to identify shifts in patterns and the rise of ICE activity since the start of Trump’s presidency.

-Before I explain the why, you must understand the way the system works.
+# Before I explain the why, you must understand how the system works.

-The Deportation Data Project separates the data into major categories like ICE Arrests, ICE Facility daily populations, and more.
-I will be focusing on the two major categories, ICE Arrests and ICE Facility Daily Populations.
-When ICE detains someone, they save basic information like when, where, 'type of arrest', 'method of arrest', birth year, gender, citizenship country, any criminal offense, and more.
-The public database does not contain the immigrant's full name, images, or any detailed personal information.
-This database is supposed to be 'anonymous' so it 'protects' from doxxing personal information.
+The Deportation Data Project separates its data into major categories such as ICE Arrests and ICE Facility Daily Populations.
+I will be focusing on these two major categories.
+When ICE detains someone, it records basic information: the date and location of arrest, the “type” and “method” of arrest, birth year, gender, country of citizenship, any criminal offense, and more.
+The public-facing database does not include the immigrant’s full name, images, or detailed personal information — ostensibly to protect against doxxing.

-In ICE's Arrest database, they purposely use legal or unfamiliar jargon to throw off users from understanding the data and make it difficult to truly uncover their heinous and inhumane approaches.
-They hide behind terms to confuse the general population.
+Within ICE’s arrest database, the agency deliberately employs legal and unfamiliar jargon to obscure what the data reveals and to make it difficult for the public to uncover their inhumane practices.
+They hide behind terminology designed to confuse.

 Some of my key questions and findings were:
 -- What does Apprehension_type mean?